Neural SLAM: Learning to Explore with External Memory: Experiments

-We experimented with four baseline agents as comparisons for our \textit{Neural-SLAM} agent: 1) \textit{A3C}: an A3C agent with one LSTM cell (with $128$ hidden units) without external memory architectures.
+We experimented with the following baseline agents as comparisons to our \textit{Neural-SLAM} agent: 1) \textit{A3C}: an A3C agent with one LSTM cell (with $128$ hidden units) without external memory architectures.
 The action from the last time step is concatenated with the current sensor readings as the input to the network; 2) \textit{A3C-Nav1}: an A3C agent with two stacked LSTM cells.
-The last action is fed into the $1\ts{st}$ LSTM cell; 3) \textit{A3C-Nav2}: same as \textit{A3C-Nav1} except that the last action is fed into the $2\ts{nd}$ LSTM cell (we note that this agent is very similar to the one proposed by \cite{mirowski2016learning}, while here we only feed the selected action but not the true velocity and the reward to the $2\ts{nd}$ LSTM since that information is usually not available during execution); 4) \textit{A3C-Ext}: an A3C agent with one LSTM cell, which also interacts with a $2D$ addressed external memory ($16\times16\times32$, we note that the largest map size the agents are trained on is $12\times12$, here we initialize the address of the external memory to be $16\times16$ for the generalization tests on larger map sizes, which we will discuss in Sec. \ref{sec:generalization}), and access it using the same approach as we described in Sec. \ref{sec:embeddedslam}.
-But unlike our \textit{Neural-SLAM} agent where the previous action is applied onto the memory through an explicit motion model, no motion prediction step (Sec. \ref{sec:motion}) is executed for the \textit{A3C-Ext} agent, and the previous action is simply concatenated with the output of the LSTM and fed to the external memory structure.
+The last action is fed into the $1\ts{st}$ LSTM cell; 3) \textit{A3C-Nav2}: same as \textit{A3C-Nav1} except that the last action is fed into the $2\ts{nd}$ LSTM cell (we note that this agent is of very similar structure to the one proposed by \cite{mirowski2016learning}, while here we only feed the selected action but not the true velocity and the reward to the $2\ts{nd}$ LSTM since that information is usually not available during execution); 4) \textit{A3C-Ext}: an A3C agent with one LSTM cell, which also interacts with a $2D$ addressed external memory ($16\times16$ memory slots with $16$ channels each we note that the largest map size the agents are trained on is $12\times12$, here we initialize the address of the external memory to be $16\times16$ for the generalization tests on larger map sizes, which will be discussed in Sec.\ref{sec:generalization}), and access it using the same approach as we described in Sec.\ref{sec:embeddedslam}.
+But unlike our \textit{Neural-SLAM} agent where the previous action is applied onto the memory through an explicit motion model, no motion prediction step (Sec.\ref{sec:motion}) is executed for the \textit{A3C-Ext} agent, and the previous action is simply concatenated with the output of the LSTM and fed to the external memory structure, which means that this agent is not biased or imposed to use the action in a location/motion-related way as the agent of \textit{Neural-SLAM}.